 Best Uses for Lavender Essential Oil

 - Reduce stress or anxiety.
 Flight canceled?
 Highway at a standstill?
-Just inhale lavender essential oil or apply a few drops to your temples or wrists and immediately feel a calm wash over you.
+Just inhale lavender essential oil or apply a couple of drops to your temples or wrists and immediately feel a calm wash over you.

 - Battle insomnia or jet lag.
-If you are too excited to sleep or are struggling to adjust to the local timezone, lavender essential oil can help.
+If you are too excited to sleep or are struggling to adjust to the local time zone, lavender essential oil can help.
 Simply inhale or apply to your temples or wrists as above.
 Or add a few drops of lavender essential oil to a travel diffuser at bedtime.

 - Heal minor burns.
 A drop of lavender essential oil on a minor burn minimizes pain, reduces redness, and helps the burn heal.

 - Clean and heal cuts.
-In addition to its healing properties, lavender has antibiotic, antiseptic, antiviral, and anti-fungal properties.
+In addition to its healing properties, lavender has antibiotic, antiseptic, anti-fungal, and antiviral properties.
 Apply a drop of lavender essential oil to the cut to help stop the bleeding, clean and disinfect the wound, and speed up healing.